 A Senior Car-Fit for Independent Drivers

 You try on shoes and clothes to make sure they fit.
 You don’t like to wear shoes that pinch, pants that are too long, or shirts that are too tight.
-But, did you know that your car needs to fit you too?
+But did you know that your car needs to fit you too?
+They require a proper senior car fit.
 Especially the elderly.
-They need a good senior car-fit.

 Generally, senior drivers are safer drivers because they are more likely to drive at safe speeds and avoid risky behaviors.
-However, seniors can be seriously hurt in a car accident because of their more vulnerable physical conditions.
+However, seniors can be seriously hurt in car accidents because of their more vulnerable physical conditions.

 The Car-Fit Program

 The Car-Fit program helps seniors check how they fit physically in their car and helps them learn to adjust their car’s safety features to suit their needs.